prettier/prettier/website/README.md

 The site is built on [Docusaurus](https://docusaurus.io/), a static site generator for documentation sites.

-Its main configuration file is `siteConfig.js` ([docs](https://docusaurus.io/docs/en/site-config)).
+Its main configuration file is `docusaurus.config.js` ([docs](https://docusaurus.io/docs/configuration)).

-Pages can be added to the site by putting `.js` files with React components in `pages/`.
-If you want to use code from other files in these pages, be aware of [how `require` works in Docusaurus](https://docusaurus.io/docs/en/api-pages#page-require-paths).
-It’s also possible to include `.html` files directly.
-They are served as is and don’t have any of the header, footer, or styles shared by the rest of Docusaurus.
-This is the way the Playground is hooked up (`pages/playground/index.html`).
+Pages can be added to the site by putting `.jsx` files with React components in `src/pages/`.
+It’s also possible to include `.md` files directly. ([docs](https://docusaurus.io/docs/creating-pages))

 Images and other static assets are placed inside the `static` directory: `static/img/your-image.png` is mapped to `http://prettier.io/img/your-image.png`.
 Any `.css` files in `static/` are concatenated to the standard styles provided by Docusaurus and used site-wide.

 ## Playground

 The Playground is not integrated with the Docusaurus infrastructure.
 Its UI (`website/playground/`) is built separately with webpack configured to put the resulting bundle in Docusaurus’s `static` directory.
 The `yarn start` command (in `website/`) concurrently starts both Docusaurus’s local server and webpack in the watch mode for the Playground.

+The entry point of the playground is at `static/playground/index.html`.

 Another part of the Playground is a web worker where formatting happens.
 It’s not managed by webpack and resides directly in `static/worker.js`.
 It expects to find the [UMD bundles of Prettier](https://prettier.io/docs/en/browser.html) in `static/lib/`.
 That’s why running `yarn build:website` or `PULL_REQUEST=true yarn build:website` in the project root is a required step.